vaknin/vaknin/README.md

 Hey!
 I'm Kivan.

-I am an aspiring penetration tester and cybersecurity researcher.
+I am an aspiring cybersecurity researcher.
-Feel free to send me a message if you'd like to collaborate on something cool.
+Feel free to send me a message if you'd like to collaborate on something cool together.

 🪴